 KNN is widely used in almost all industries, such as healthcare, financial services, eCommerce, political campaigns, etc. Healthcare companies use the KNN algorithm to determine if a patient is susceptible to certain diseases and conditions.
 Financial institutions predict credit card ratings or qualify loan applications and the likelihood of default with the help of the KNN algorithm.
 Political analysts classify potential voters into separate classes based on whom they are likely to vote for.

 Looking forward to becoming a Machine Learning Engineer?
-Check out Simplilearn's Machine Learning Course and get certified today.
+Check out Simplilearn's AI and ML Course and get certified today.

 We hope that this guide helped to explain the basics of the KNN algorithm, and how it classifies data based on certain features.
 We also examined when it’s best to use the K value and when to use the KNN algorithm.
 Finally, we went through a use case demo to predict whether a person is likely to develop diabetes or not.

 Ready to Learn More About Machine Learning?

 If you are looking to kickstart your career in this exciting field, check out our AI and Machine Learning Certification Courses today.
 You’ll get a solid foundation on how to leverage algorithms to make valuable and game changing predictions in any industry.
 What are you waiting for?